 In 2018 Phi Delta Theta International Fraternity and the grassroots organization LiveLikeLou, founded by Phi Delt Brother Neil Alexander, joined forces to launch 'The LiveLikeLou Foundation,' a stand-alone 501c3 not-for-profit entity with a national scope and a renewed purpose:

 Raise awareness of ALS

-Raise funds to support ALS patients and their families
+Raise funds to support individuals with ALS and their families

 Raise funds for a treatment or a cure

 Phi Delt Brother Lou Gehrig said, 'Today, I consider myself the luckiest man on the face of the earth,' when he retired from baseball on July 4, 1939 due to ALS.
 Phi Delt brother and LiveLikeLou founder Neil Alexander was inspired and said, 'I feel lucky too,' when he faced the same disease nearly 80 years later.
 Both men lived their lives with courage, strength, and gratitude.
 And both men died from a disease that needs a cure.